Qualità inizia con la Q

 Dokus gives valuable tips on using the 3D scanner ATOS Q. Learn how to measure the automatic exposure time and move the focus point, how to change into fast scan mode – if you don’t need details – or how to manually cut out points.

-ATOS Q: Start a project in GOM Inspect
+ATOS Q: Start a project in ZEISS INSPECT

-Let Dokus show you how to make your first scan with GOM Inspect.
+Let Dokus show you how to make your first scan with ZEISS INSPECT.
 He takes you from the start screen to the checkered flag: a very detailed mesh.
 See different workspaces and scanning templates.
 Learn how to scan and watch what happens when you rotate the table.

 All functions shown are available in the current software version.